Fertility factor (demography): Intention

-Very high level of gender equality

-In advanced societies, in which birth control is the default option, a more equal division of household tasks tends to improve chances for a second child.
-Equally, increases in employment equity tend to lead to a more equal division of household labor, and thus improve chances for a second child.

 Fertility preference

 The Preference Theory suggests that a woman's attitudes towards having children are shaped early in life.
 Furthermore, these attitudes tend to hold across the life course, and boil down to three main types: career-oriented, family-oriented, and a combination of both work and family.
 Research shows that family-oriented women have the most children, and work-oriented women have the least, or none at all, although causality remains unclear.

 Preferences can also apply to the sex of the children born, and can therefore influence the decisions to have more children.
 For instance, if a couple's preference is to have at least one boy and one girl, and the first two children born are boys, there is a significantly high likelihood that the couple will opt to have another child.